 She created a leadership lab, that focuses on helping students conduct projects related to leadership, diversity, and inclusivity.
 Click here to learn more about past projects.

-Leroy, S., Schmidt, A.M., and Madjar, N. (In Press).
+Leroy, S., Schmidt, A.M., and Madjar, N. (2020).
 Interruptions and task transitions: Understanding their characteristics, processes, and consequences.
 Academy of Management Annals.

 Leroy, S. and Glomb, T. (2018).
 Tasks interrupted: How anticipating time pressure upon return to an interrupted task leads to attention residue and low performance on interrupting tasks and how a "ready-to-resume" plan mitigates those effects.
 Organization Science.

 Leroy, S. and Schmidt, A.M.
 (2016).
 The effect of regulatory focus on attention residue and performance during interruptions.
 Organizational Behavior and Human Decision Process.

 Leroy, Shipp, Blount and Licht (2015).
 Synchrony Preference: Why some people go with the flow and some don’t.
 Personnel Psychology.

 Dahm, P., Glomb, T., Manchester, C., and Leroy, S., (2015).
 Work-Family Conflict, Ego Depletion, and Self-Discrepant Time Allocation at Work.
 Journal of Applied Psychology.

 Leroy, S. (2009).
 Why is it so hard to do my work?
 The challenge of attention residue when switching between work tasks.
 Organizational Behavior and Human Decision Processes.
 109. pp. 168-181.

 Blount, S. and Leroy, S. (2007).
 Individual temporality in the workplace: How individuals perceive and value time at work.
 In Beth Rubin (Ed.), Research in the Sociology of Work (Vol. 17) - Work Place Temporalities.